 47. Should you always use Object-oriented programming?
 Are there any limitations of Object-oriented programming?

-We hope that you got a good summary of Object-oriented programming concepts.
+We hope our Google Analytics Questions and Answers guide is helpful.
+We will be updating the guide regularly to keep you updated.
 Object-oriented programming takes some time to master.
 We recommend that you practice a lot to get the fundamentals clear, which will help you answer the questions during an interview.
+We hope our Google Analytics Questions and Answers guide is helpful.
+We will be updating the guide regularly to keep you updated.

 We would like to conclude with one trick to help you practice the concept in real life.
 Whenever you are looking at real-world objects, try to relate them to Object-oriented concepts, and try to identify their attributes, methods.
 Once you get the hang of this, programming will become much easier and enjoyable.